Would you like to find an actual business name in seconds, even without brainstorming?

 Let’s say you’re in the personal development business and one of your keywords is growth.

 When the word has several meanings, notice how the words in the tab (narrowing down a specific meaning) is not in the list:

 So don’t forget to take these into consideration as well.

 Let’s say you want to find synonyms for plan (as in think out, penultimate tab).

 You could find even more relevant synonyms by clicking on an antonym that is the contrary of what you’re originally looking for, like ignore:

-And then checking out the antonyms for that word:
+And then check out the antonyms for that word: